Fingolfin23/SafeDrive25SS/parameterisation of a track & reference path finder/README.md

-This repository contains the **mathematical derivation**, **problem formulation**, and **Python implementation** related to the parameterisation of a race track and the optimization of a reference path using optimal control techniques.
+This folder contains the work related to the parameterisation of a race track and the optimization of a reference path using optimal control techniques.

 ## 📌 Contents